richardelchaar/advertis-platform/README.md

 ### 3\.
 The Hybrid Model: Fast Filters & Smart AI

 To optimize for performance and cost, Advertis uses a two-stage process.
 It begins with **fast, rule-based filters** to instantly reject unsuitable opportunities.
-Only if these gates pass does it engage a **sophisticated, multi-agent AI workflow** to creatively analyze the context and generate a response.
+Only if these gates pass does it engage a **sophisticated, multi-agent AI workflow** to creatively analyze the context, retrieve a relevant ad product, and generate a response.
 This "fail-fast" approach ensures your application remains responsive and you only incur the cost of advanced AI inference when there's a high-quality opportunity.

 -----